Beach Wedding Planning Checklist: 18 Months to Wedding Day

 Negotiate a room block: Contact your resort or surrounding hotels to negotiate group rates.
 Most resorts require a minimum room block commitment (typically 10-20 rooms).
 Share the room block details with guests in your formal invitation.

 Start document collection: Begin collecting the legal documents you’ll need.
-Requirements vary by country but typically include authenticated birth certificates, valid passports, and proof of single status (if previously married).
+Requirements vary by country but typically include authenticated birth certificates, valid passports, and proof of single status.
 Your planner will advise on the specific requirements for your destination.

 9–6 months before the wedding

-Send formal invitations: Include RSVP deadline, wedding website URL, accommodation and travel information, and any optional group activities you’re planning.
+Send formal invitations: Send formal invitations 10-14 weeks before the wedding, with an RSVP deadline of 6-7 weeks before.
+Include accommodation and travel information, and any optional group activities you’re planning.

 Plan the guest experience: Destination weddings are multi-day events.
 Consider: